Preventing heat stroke in dogs: what can vets do?

 Two common examples include dogs being run over in the driveway (common in older pets, with poor hearing and a reduced ability to get out of the way quickly and, in the summer months, dogs suffering from heat stroke.

-This latter problem is common: one recent study found that 48% of vets see cases of heat stroke every year.
+This latter problem is common: one study found that 48% of vets treated animals for conditions related to hot weather, with 36% of small animal/mixed practice vets seeing cases of heat stroke in the year questioned.
 And in nearly every case, the condition is preventable, if the owner is careful.

 So the question is: can we vets do more to help people avoid causing their pets illness, suffering and possible death from heat stroke?